Skip to main content

 Packet captures are an important part of troubleshooting network issues.
 For example, troubleshooting web pages or applications not loading, the inability for clients connect to an SSID, client packet loss, or clients unable to access hosts on the LAN or their default gateway.
 When captures are taken from multiple points in the physical network path, it is possible to uses this data to narrow down the issue to a certain area of the network or network device where the loss or network failure is occurring.

-Where in the network packet captures need to be taken:
+Where in the Network Packet Captures Need to be Taken

-When the network issues occur, packet captures should be taken from each point in the physical network path so packets can be tracked as they traverse different network segments.
+When the network issues occur, packet captures should be taken from each point in the physical network path so that packets can be tracked as they traverse different network segments.
 The key to successfully following the round trip of packets between the client machine and a host is getting the packet captures simultaneously.
 This can result in up to 6 separate capture files.

-Note: Cisco Meraki Support can advise you in determining at which points in the network the captures should be taken.
-If needed as part of a support case.
+Note: Cisco Meraki Support can advise you in determining at which points in the network the captures should be taken, if needed as part of a support case.

 Capture 1: A packet capture from the wireless network adapter of the affected wireless client showing all packets being transmitted and received.
 Wireshark, a free packet capture utility, can be downloaded to the client and used to obtain this capture.
 The resulting file from this capture should be named using the convention case-number_wireless_client.
 For example: 00001234_wireless_client.

 Capture 2: A packet capture from the wireless interface of the AP the client is connected to show all packets being transmitted and received on the AP.
-This capture can be taken from Dashboard.
+This capture can be taken from the dashboard.
 The resulting file from this capture should be named using the convention case_wireless_ap for example 00001234_wireless_ap.

-Capture 4: A packet capture from the switchport the AP is connected to showing packets flowing in and out of the switchport.
+Capture 4: A packet capture from the switch port the AP is connected to showing packets flowing in and out of the switch port.
 A port mirror can be used to obtain this capture.
 The resulting file from this capture should be named using the convention case-number_switchport.
 For example: 00001234_switchport.

 Capture 5: A packet capture from the host the client is trying to access show packets being sent and received.
 A port mirror or Wireshark installed on the host can be used to obtain this capture.
 The resulting file from this capture should be named using the convention case-number_host.
 For example: 00001234_host.